Ethiopian Air Force: After 1991

 The unexpected outbreak of war with Eritrea in June 1998 led to a significant change in the ETAF.
 The entire Ethiopian National Defense Force was ill-prepared for the conflict.
 Most of the Ethiopian Ground Forces were located in the south and southeast.
 The EPRDF government considered the northern borders to be the most secure due to its then close relationship with Eritrea and had decided to leave the border security in the hands of the local militia and police forces.
 The case with the ETAF was no different which never had replaced its northern command base it lost when Eritrea seceded.

 In the two years that followed from 1998 to 2000 and despite the many constraints, the ETAF was able to provide crucial support to the ground forces.
 Su-27 air superiority fighters were acquired along with advanced versions of the Mi-35 helicopter gunships.
 The Su-27s were used to shoot down four Eritrean Air Force MIG-29s; the first on 25 February 1999, and the second on 26 February 1999.
 In return, Eritrean MiG-29s shot down a total of two MiG-21 and one MiG-23 fighters during the war.
+One of the experienced pilots, Colonel Bezabih Petros, was one of the lead fighters and was captured by Eritrean forces for the second time, where his whereabouts are unknown.
 Lessons learned from the war were incorporated throughout which increased the effectiveness of the ETAF in the second year of the war.
 Su-25T jets with precision strike capability were acquired along with sophisticated electronic warfare systems.
 Its members undertook dangerous missions deep inside Eritrean territory from interdicting supply lines, reconnaissance, and destruction of air defense systems.
 This in turn greatly raised the morale of the Ethiopian army which enabled them to break the highly fortified Eritrean front line in an amazingly short period of time.
 Hence, changing the tide of the war back in the Eritrean heartland.

 After the war, the ETAF was reorganized to better prepare it for future conflicts based on lessons learned during the 1998–2000 war.
 Changes were made to better reflect in its doctrine the effects of the newer equipments acquired ability to deploy precision guided munitions.
 The long running maintenance and overhaul center project, DAVEC, was also sped up and inaugurated in 2004.